 A First Aid Kit (to fix yourself if required!)

-Having comfortable clothing that’s suitable for the conditions you’re likely to face on a ride is one of the most important considerations.
+Having comfortable clothing suitable for the conditions you’re likely to face on a ride is one of the most important considerations.
 Cycling specific clothing is specially formulated to ensure that a rider is as comfortable as possible when riding a bike, so it makes sense to look into clothing that suits your adventure.
-If you plan to visit several public places on your journey, then consider mountain bike style clothing with a more street-style look.
+If you plan to visit several public places on your journey, consider mountain bike style clothing with a more street-style look.

 A bikepacking adventure will typically (unless you plan on staying in accommodation) involve having to pack and account for basic camping supplies such as utensils, shelter, sleeping necessities and something to cook with (such as a mini stove).

 With cooking and eating utensils, items that are lightweight and versatile are often the way to go.
-This not only saves on precious space in your bags, but it also saves time in packing and repacking your bags when you’re setting up camp, or setting off for a day on the route.
+This not only saves on precious space in your bags, but it also saves time in packing and repacking your bags when you’re setting up camp or setting off for a day on the route.

 Water and Food

 Snacks such as muesli bars, lollies, dried fruit, and nuts all make for great mid-ride snacks to ensure you’re on top of your on the bike nutrition.
-Not only are they typically smaller and more comfortable to carry, they’re also efficiently burned by the body as fuel during sustained efforts in the saddle.
+Not only are they typically smaller and more comfortable to carry, but they’re also efficiently burned by the body as fuel during sustained efforts in the saddle.
 For larger square meals such as breakfast, lunch, and dinner, foods that pack down such as flatbread, rice cakes, and dehydrated meals are often favoured due to their smaller size.
-A good rule of thumb with food is to calculate how many meals you’ll likely require, then pack an additional two, just in case.
+A good rule of thumb with food is calculating how many meals you’ll likely require, then pack an additional two, just in case.

 When it comes to fluids, it’s widely suggested that you should aim to take on one bidon worth of fluid per hour of riding at a minimum.
 Of course, this will vary according to temperature.
-However, it’s always wise to carry at least two to three bidons, or a hydration pack with you to ensure you stay adequately hydrated in between water sources when riding.
+However, it’s always wise to carry at least two to three bidons or a hydration pack with you to ensure you stay adequately hydrated in between water sources when riding.
 And obviously, work out in advance where and how you’ll top up your water supplies.

 Not packing for the long haul?
 Check out our guide on what tools and spares what to pack the next time you’re planning a ride.